NitGanwani/nitganwani/README.md

 <h1 align="center">Hi 👋, I'm Nitin</h1>
 <h3 align="center">Full stack web developer.
 Enthusiast of the kind of tech that makes our lives better.
-Based in Gran Canaria, Spain.</h3>
+Based in Madrid, Spain.</h3>

 - 👀 I’m interested in Fullstack Development, clean code and best practices.
 - 🌱 I’m currently expanding my knowledge in Angular and Vue.js.